Nurses unite to demand universal public health

 Shobha Shukla – CNS

 To mark International Nurses' Day on May 12, millions of nurses around the world are calling on governments to commit to universal public health.
 "As we rebuild from the coronavirus disease (COVID-19) crisis, we must transform the way societies are organised.
 We must organise our societies around the capacity to care.
-We must all recognise the union adage - Touch One Touch All - if our healthcare systems cannot care for all, we are all at risk" rightly said Kate Lappin, Regional Secretary of Population Services International (PSI) for Asia and the Pacific.
+We must all recognise the union adage - Touch One Touch All - if our healthcare systems cannot care for all, we are all at risk" rightly said Kate Lappin, Regional Secretary of public Services International (PSI) for Asia and the Pacific.

 This year 2020 becomes significant as the World Health Organization (WHO) declared it as the International Year of the Nurse and the Midwife, in honour of the 200th anniversary of Florence Nightingale's birth.